ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/performance/schemas/overloaded-shards.md

 ## Description

-[Data shards](../../../../concepts/glossary.md#data-shard) in {{ ydb-short-name }} might get overloaded for the following reasons:
+[Data shards](../../../../concepts/glossary.md#data-shard) in {{ ydb-short-name }} may become overloaded for the following reasons:

 * A table is created without the [AUTO_PARTITIONING_BY_LOAD](../../../../concepts/datamodel/table.md#AUTO_PARTITIONING_BY_LOAD) clause.

-    In this case {{ ydb-short-name }} does not split overloaded shards.
-If a shard has to process too many queries, it will use up all its CPU resources and, consequently, query response times will increase.
+    In this case, {{ ydb-short-name }} does not split overloaded shards.
+If a shard has to process too many queries, it will consume all its CPU resources, leading to increased query response times.

-* A table was created with the [AUTO_PARTITIONING_MAX_PARTITIONS_COUNT](../../../../concepts/datamodel/table.md#AUTO_PARTITIONING_MAX_PARTITIONS_COUNT) setting and has already reached the partition limit.
+* A table was created with the [AUTO_PARTITIONING_MAX_PARTITIONS_COUNT](../../../../concepts/datamodel/table.md#AUTO_PARTITIONING_MAX_PARTITIONS_COUNT) setting and has already reached its partition limit.

-* Inefficient primary key that results in the imbalance of queries between shards.
-A typical example is ingestion with a monotonically increasing (autoincrementing) primary key that might overload the "last" partition.
+* An inefficient primary key that causes an imbalance in the distribution of queries across shards.
+A typical example is ingestion with a monotonically increasing primary key, which may overload the "last" partition.
+For example, this could occur with an autoincrementing primary key using the [serial](../../../../yql/reference/types/serial.md) data type.

 ## Diagnostics